xrdocs/application-hosting/_tutorials/2016-05-22-xr-toolbox-ios-xr-vagrant.md

 Of course, you should replace  your-cco-id with your actual Cisco.com ID and API-KEY with the key you generated and copied using the above [link]({{ site.url }}/getting-started/steps-download-iosxr-vagrant).
 {: .notice--danger}

-The `vagrant box add` command will take around 10-15 mins as it downloads the box for you.
+The `curl` command will take around 10-15 mins as it downloads the box for you.
+If it happens pretty quickly then it probably means you still don't have access and you can check the downloaded box file to see if it is a vagrant box (about 1.8G) or a simple "unauthorized" html document.
 {: .notice--info}

 Once it completes, you should be able to see the box added as "IOS-XRv" in your local vagrant box list: